ss-shrishi2000/Edyst_Attempted_Problems/README.md

 # Edyst_Attempted_Problems
-The repo contains the attempted problems and pseudocodes for the problems solved during the course of my internship at Edyst.
+The repo contains the attempted problems and pseudocodes written during the course of my internship at Edyst.